alexpooley/activejob-google_cloud_tasks/README.md

 )
 ```

-Second, mount the rack application.
+Second, mount the rack application in `config/routes.rb`

 ``` ruby
 Rails.application.routes.draw do